 The tweet that triggered this particular talking point actually comes from 2021, and relates to an interesting comparison between one of the most popular N64 games and Croc, a 1997 PlayStation 3D platformer which is quite often dismissed when talking about the history of the genre.

-This could be for several reasons, of course; Croc, despite being an old-school favourite with Sony fans, arguably isn't as good as Rare's title.
+This could be for several reasons, of course; Croc, despite being an old-school favourite with Sony fans, perhaps isn't as good as Rare's title.
 It's also worth noting that selling three million copies on the PlayStation (total hardware sales: 102.49 million) isn't quite as grand an achievement as shifting the same number of units on the N64 (32.93 million consoles sold).
 Finally, it's worth remembering that Croc 2 only managed to sell half a million units, while Banjo-Tooie shifted 3 million – which might suggest that Argonaut's series ran out of steam much faster, while Rare's retained its audience.

 And is this being amplified by the fact that so many modern-day YouTube historians are simply regurgitating the memories and history they've read on the web – stuff that's likely penned by super-passionate fans of Nintendo?
 North America has long been something of a Nintendo stronghold, despite the rise of Sony and Microsoft, and given that so many websites and YouTube channels are American, it's perhaps unsurprising that Nintendo's role in gaming's evolution gets such a lot of attention – a similar example of this is the 1983 video game crash, the impact of which was mainly limited to North America but is treated by many as a global event.